Best time to find cheap flights, 16% potential price drop

 0.28 - 3.46 inches

-The best time to fly to Menorca is during January, but great deals can be found at other times.
+Flying to Menorca in January is usually considered the best time to fly.
+However, you will find other deals are always available year round.
 If you are looking for warm weather when you arrive off of your flight to Menorca then August is statistically the hottest.
 November is historically the period with most rainfall.

 Which day is cheapest to fly to Menorca?